-Today is the Aussie Rules AFL Grand Final, arguably the biggest sporting event in Australia with almost 4 millions viewers watching the 2021 game.
+Today is the Aussie Rules AFL Grand Final, arguably the biggest sporting event in Australia with over 3 million viewers watching the 2022 game.

 As much as the day is about football, it is also about the entertainment.

-Let's look at the Eurovision and Australia Decides artists over the years who have performed.
+Let's take a look at the other Eurovision and Australia Decides artists over the years who have performed.

 1986 - Olivia Newton-John